 The initial lack of knowledge and information was confusing and it produced several contradicted theories about the place of the origin of Y3120 and, particularly, its subclades: Y4460, A2512, S17250, and Z17855.
 The debate was mostly futile, and many arguments and premises proved to be insignificant, or simply wrong.
 Namely, the attention was focused on the issues such as haplogroup frequency, the number of representatives, haplotype diversity, archaeological learning of the distant past…, but it turned out that these parameters were unreliable “tools” in locating the area where Y3120 subclades originated, and they were of little help in explaining their development.
 However, in the last few years, thanks to BY and SNP test results, the picture has become clearer, and it became obvious that genetics and history complemented each other.
 Here are some raw facts:

 - The carriers of Y3120 subclades live all over south-eastern and north-eastern/north-western Europe.
-But, the south-eastern Europe (from Croatia to Greece and Bulgaria) is the only region where all I-CTS10228 subclades are grouped together – it undoubtedly points to a spatial and temporal continuity of some 2300-3800 years.
+But, the south-eastern Europe (from Croatia to Greece and Bulgaria) is the only region where all I-CTS10228 subclades (from Y3120 downwards) are grouped together – it undoubtedly points to a spatial and temporal continuity of some 2300-3800 years.
 It is even more significant that the primary lineages of all four Y3120 subclades are found exclusively in the (south-eastern) Balkans.

 - The subclade Y4460 has many representatives in the northern Europe, and very few in the eastern Balkans.
 Some of the Y4460 people in Ukraine, Belarus, Poland… are positive for the oldest branches of this subclade, and all Y4460 people in Greece, Macedonia, Bulgaria… carry the oldest lineages.
 None of the younger branches (from Y3106 downwards), which represent the majority in eastern and western Slavic countries, can be found in the Balkans!
 This could mean that:

-- The oldest lineages of A2512 are found only in Greece, and all others are scattered mainly across the northern and eastern Europe.
+- The oldest lineages of A2512 are found in Greece, and all others are scattered mainly across the northern and eastern Europe.
 It is obvious where this Y3120 branch originated.

 There are two historical realities which support the Balkan origin hypothesis of PH908.